ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/setup_en.md

 ### Where do I get a YAML file?

-You can generate a yaml or download a template by visiting the [Pokemon Red and Blue Player Settings Page](/games/Pokemon%20Red%20and%20Blue/player-settings)
+You can generate a yaml or download a template by visiting the [Pokemon Red and Blue Player Options Page](/games/Pokemon%20Red%20and%20Blue/player-options)

 It is important to note that the `game_version` option determines the ROM file that will be patched.
 Both the player and the person generating (if they are generating locally) will need the corresponding ROM file.